pingcap/tidb-operator/docs/local-dind-tutorial.md

 You can scale out or scale in the TiDB cluster simply by modifying the number of `replicas`.

-1. Edit the `charts/tidb-cluster/values.yaml` file with your preffered text editor.
+1. Edit the `charts/tidb-cluster/values.yaml` file with your preferred text editor.

     For example, to scale out the cluster, you can modify the number of TiKV `replicas` from 3 to 5, or the number of TiDB `replicas` from 2 to 3.